Phixyn/python-scripts/README.md

 `[Phixyn - Blog](https://phixyn.com/blog)`

+This script requires third-party modules listed in `requirements.txt`.
+These can be quickly installed using `pip install -r requirements.txt` globally or in a virtual environment.

 ## Python Twitch URL Grabber [broken]

 Grabs HLS stream links from live Twitch.tv channels, so that they can be opened with a media player such as VLC.